-Our in-house expertise includes specialist curatorial and arts programming and events and venue management.
+Our in-house expertise includes cultural strategy, sponsorship and fundraising, specialist curatorial and arts programming, sales and marketing, business support, policy, training, events, and venue management.

 Chair, Independent Non-Executive Director, NAMA, Stripe